EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

 Hide the crosshair during killcams.

 bHideHealthbarInKillcams
-Hide the healthbar during killcams.
+Hide the health-bar during killcams.

 bHUDRotatesWithVanityCam
 Move the compass when rotating while holding the POV button for the vanity camera.